mbzuai-oryx/Agent-X/scripts/closed_source_models/README.md

-## Inference using Closed Source models on Agent-X-Benchmark
+## Inference on Agent-X-Benchmark with Closed-Source Models

 ### Run GPT